jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ### We have friday afternoon "borrels"!

 So do 99% of all companies I've seen recently.
-Generally speaking they pale in comparison to the monthly "borrel" at my current job.
+Generally speaking they pale in comparison to the monthly "borrel" at my current job, which has pizza and our own company beer.

 ## Your company has a sensible approach to agile development

 Agile software development is a good thing, and I believe the [agile manifesto](https://agilemanifesto.org) got a lot of things right.

-Unfortunately, a lot of companies conflate "agile" with "SCRUM", of which I am skeptical.
+Unfortunately, a lot of companies conflate "agile" with "SCRUM", of which I am skeptical for a variety of reasons.
 [SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)) is often applied in such a way as to go counter to the tenet of "Individuals and interactions over processes and tools".
 I've been in one particular team where every retrospective would devolve into a two hour discussion about process details that had no measurable effect on our effectiveness.
 That discussion got old ten minutes after it started, and we kept coming back to that discussion every two weeks for almost 10 months (after which I quit the job, the team imploded shortly after that).
+I still refer to that team as "the SCRUM hell".

 And if your first reflex to this story is to start with "but you weren't _really_ doing SCRUM if that's what happened" then you can take your [No true Scotsman](https://en.wikipedia.org/wiki/No_true_Scotsman) fallacy and shove it up your ass.

 Agile development?
 Sure.
 Lots of overhead?
 Fuck no.